Pedro Conde (footballer)

-Pedro Pérez Conde (born 26 July 1988) is a Spanish professional footballer who plays as a striker for Super League Greece 2 club PAS Giannina.
+Pedro Conde (born 26 July 1988) is a Spanish professional footballer who plays as a striker.

 Club career

 Córdoba

 Born in Villafranca de Córdoba, Andalusia, Conde graduated from Córdoba CF's youth academy.
 He made his senior debut with the reserves in the 2006–07 season, in Tercera División.

 Conde played his first match as a professional on 3 September 2008, coming on as a substitute for Pepe Díaz in the 82nd minute of a 2–1 away loss against CD Tenerife in the second round of the Copa del Rey.
 He would spend most of his spell with the B side, always in the lower leagues.

 Journeyman

 In summer 2009, Conde moved to Atlético Madrid, being assigned to the C team also in the fourth division.
 He subsequently resumed his career at that level but also in Segunda División B, representing Real Jaén, CD Pozoblanco, Granada CF B, CD Alcoyano, UD Melilla and Mérida AD; he helped the latter team to finish eighth in their first-ever season in the third tier, ranking group top scorer and third overall.